psanan/user_guide/README.md

 I speak quickly and even native English speakers find me hard to understand, so please don't be shy about asking me to repeat.

 I think people (myself included) reach for pings (direct chat messages) too much, and that they should be treated as if messages disappear after being read.
-Is there a better place to put your message (a bug, a doc comment, a shared chat space, or an email)?
+Is there a better place to put your message, that has more context, searchability, and visibility?
+A bug or doc comment are often better choices.
+An email or even a chat space message, while suffering some of the same problems, are usually preferable to a ping.

 I am a very sociable person but don't always have the energy to make the first move.